 Scientists have learned a lot about the differences between normal cells and bladder cancer cells.
 They're also learning how these differences help cancer cells grow and spread to other parts of the body.

 Researchers are now looking for tests that find genetic changes in bladder cancer cells to help predict a person’s prognosis (outlook).
 These gene changes might also help doctor's choose the best treatment, or be useful in finding bladder cancers that come back (recur) after treatment.

 Researchers also hope this knowledge can be used to develop new ways to treat bladder cancer, and maybe ways to test for it, too.

 Several newer tests look for substances in urine that might help show if a person has bladder cancer.
 These tests are mostly used to help diagnose bladder cancer or to look for cancer that has come back (cancer recurrence) in people who have already been treated.
 Researchers are now looking to see if these tests might be helpful even earlier, to screen for bladder cancer in people who don't have symptoms.
 (See Can Bladder Cancer Be Found Early?)

 Many new types of treatment are now being studied for bladder cancer.

-Some surgeons are using a newer approach to cystectomy in which they sit at a control panel in the operating room and maneuver robotic arms to do the surgery.
-This approach, known as a robotic cystectomy, lets the surgeon operate through several small incisions instead of one large one.
-This may help patients recover faster after surgery.
+Some surgeons are using a newer way to do a cystectomy (taking out the bladder) in which they sit at a control panel in the operating room and use robotic arms to do the surgery.
+This approach, known as a robotic cystectomy, lets the surgeon operate through several small cuts (incisions) instead of one large one.
+This may shorten the time a person needs to be in the hospital and help patients recover faster after surgery.